 Drag it to the middle: Perfect!

 A dark design on a dark product will not come out great, even if it may look okay on your monitor.
-The same is true for bright designs on bright products, as well as all other colour combinations that are too similar.
-Choose a contrasting colour and product combination to make your designs come out great.
+The same is true for bright designs on bright products, as well as all other color combinations that are too similar.
+Choose a contrasting color and product combination to make your designs come out great.

-Product and design colours don’t offer enough contrast
+Product and design colors don’t offer enough contrast

 Adjust design size to product size